 Don’t over complicate things.
 Some things are best kept sweet and simple.
+After a decade in professional kitchens, I’ve learned that some of the best desserts often showcase restraint rather than complexity.

-Two layers of vanilla sponge cake sandwiched with fresh whipped cream and sliced sweet strawberries.
+This strawberry layer cake embodies that philosophy.
+Straight forward simple: two layers of vanilla sponge cake sandwiched with fresh whipped cream and sliced sweet strawberries.

-This no-fuss cake is perfect for summer.
+This no-fuss cake is perfect for summer!

 This is a popular cake for birthdays and celebrations.
 The cake and frosting is not very sweet.
 Rather, the dessert relies on the sweetness of the fruit.
 As such, it is vital to use the freshest, ripest strawberries you can find.